This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Cambodia reported its first case of coronavirus — a 60-year-old Chinese man who flew into the country from Wuhan with three family members.
 They tested negative for the virus, according to a Ministry of Information statement.
 The man’s condition was stable and he only showed mild symptoms, it said.

-Three of the cases are in Ontario, with four cases in British Columbia.
+Three of the cases are in Ontario, with five cases in British Columbia.

 The Canadian government has warned its citizens against all travel to Hubei province.
 It said the risk of the new coronavirus spreading within Canada remained low.